pingcap/docs-dm/en/precheck.md

 ## Checking items

 Upstream and downstream database users must have the corresponding read and write privileges.
-DM checks the following privileges and configuration automatically while the data replication task is started:
+DM checks the following privileges and configuration automatically while the data migration task is started:

 + Database version